kilroy-code/distributed-security/README.md

 # Distributed Security

-This is Javascript browser code that makes it easy for developers to correctly and safely...
+This is Javascript code for browser and Node that makes it easy for developers to correctly and safely...

 1. ... use the four standard cryptographic operations: **encrypt, decrypt, sign, and verify**.
 2. ... provide simple and secure **key management** directly to users.